The Grim Adventures of Billy & Mandy (video game): Plot

 Someone breaks into Grim's trunk and releases his Mojo Balls, orbs of dark magic that infect anyone who touches them with supernatural rage, causing everyone in Endsville to senselessly fight each other.
-Following a suspicious trail of feathers, Billy, Mandy, Grim, and Irwin travel to various locations to simultaneously recover the Mojo Balls and look for clues as to who released them, defeating others infected by mojo rage along the way.
+Following a suspicious trail of feathers, Billy, Mandy, Grim, and Irwin travel to various locations from the series to simultaneously recover the Mojo Balls and look for clues as to who released them, defeating others infected by mojo rage along the way.

 After being led back to Billy's house, the group recovers the last of the mojo from the brain-eating meteor that crashes in his backyard.
 The others then discover that Billy was the one who opened Grim's trunk hoping to free "Moe and Joe"; a curse Grim had put on the trunk as a failsafe measure had caused Billy to begin sprouting chicken feathers, which he had been leaving a trail of so he would not get lost.
 Everyone is infuriated at Billy, and Mandy breaks the fourth wall to express hope that the game includes a mode where they can all beat him up.
 The player is then able to control Mandy and attack Billy for the duration of the game's credits sequence.

 Development and release

 On February 15, 2005, Midway announced a licensing deal with Cartoon Network to develop games based on three of their properties.
-Games to be developed under this deal included Ed, Edd n Eddy: The Mis-Edventures, The Grim Adventures of Billy & Mandy, and a Dexter's Laboratory game which was later canceled during development.
+Games to be developed under this deal included Ed, Edd n Eddy: The Mis-Edventures, The Grim Adventures of Billy & Mandy, and a Dexter's Laboratory game which was later cancelled during development.
 The voice cast of the TV series reprise their respective roles for the game with the exception of Jack O'Lantern, who is voiced by Maurice LaMarche in place of his original actor Wayne Knight.
 "Weird Al" Yankovic, who previously portrayed the Squidhat in the series, voices the in-game announcer.
 The game's soundtrack was composed by Gregory Hinde and Drew Neumann, the composers for the animated series, and includes two songs originally written for episodes of the show: "Darkness" by SPF 1000 ("Battle of the Bands") and "Brains!" by Voltaire ("Little Rock of Horrors").

 The GameCube and PlayStation 2 versions were released in September 2006, followed by the Game Boy Advance version in October and the Wii version in November as a launch title for the system.
 The Wii version would be the only one released outside of the United States, releasing in Europe and Australia in March 2007.
-A Microsoft Windows version was initially planned, but was canceled during development for unknown reasons.
+A Microsoft Windows version was initially planned, but was cancelled during development for unknown reasons.
 The PlayStation 2 version came packaged with a bonus DVD containing the season one episode "Little Rock of Horrors" and behind-the-scenes footage featuring series creator Maxwell Atoms and actors Greg Eagles, Richard Steven Horvitz, and Grey DeLisle.